aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/taints/implementing-tolerations.md

 0/4 nodes are available: 1 node(s) had taint {frontend: true}, that the pod didn't tolerate, 1 node(s) had taint {systemComponent: true}, that the pod didn't tolerate, 2 node(s) didn't match Pod's node affinity/selector.`
 ```

+To fix this, we need to add a toleration.
 Let's ensure our deployment and associated pods are able to tolerate the `frontend: true` taint.
 We can use the below `Kustomize` patch to make the necessary changes:

 ```kustomization
 fundamentals/mng/taints/nodeselector-w-toleration/deployment.yaml